PdxCodeGuild/Full-Stack-Day-Class/notes/django-routes.md

 **Routing** is specifying the mapping from a URL path pattern to a specific view function.
 This is done by pairing together [regular expressions](/notes/regular-expressions.md) matching the _just_ the [path](/notes/urls-paths.md) of a URL to a view function with `django.conf.urls.url`.
 These parings have to live in `urls.py` in the application route in a list named `urlpatterns`.
-Give each of your routes a **short name**, which are useful for referring to the pages they render in code later.
+Give each of your routes a **short name**, which are used to refer to the pages they render in code later.

 So a simple `urls.py` would be: